gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.disableBranchComparison

 Disables the comparison between `baseBranch` and `referenceBranch`.
 This property should be enabled if _only_ uncommitted and/or untracked files shall be detected to only build projects that have been changed since the last commit in the current branch (see `gib.uncommited` and `gib.untracked`).
-The following properties are _not_ evaluated when `gib.disableBranchDiff` is enabled:
+The following properties are _not_ evaluated when `gib.disableBranchComparison` is enabled:
 - `gib.referenceBranch`
 - `gib.compareToMergeBase`
 - `gib.fetchReferenceBranch`